How to Get Your Important Papers (and Your Parent’s) Organized

 Do your heirs know your final wishes?
 Do they know where you’ve purchased your cemetery plot?
 Or, what funeral home you prefer?
 Or, if you prefer to have money donated to charity instead of flowers?
 This booklet covers every aspect of your (and your spouse’s) final wishes.

-If you run out of room when filling in your organizers, here are several blank pages to download.
+If you run out of room when filling in your organizers, here are several blank pages that you can use, save and edit … just like our other organizers.

 - Budget Worksheets — Household Finances Organizer